-In terms of the hierarchy of plans the National Planning Framework (NPF) and Regional Spatial Economic Strategy (RSES) sets out the overarching policy direction which aims to achieve compact growth and sustainable mobility by way of the integration of land use and transport policy together with healthy placemaking.
+In terms of the hierarchy of plans the NPF and RSES sets out the overarching policy direction which aims to achieve compact growth and sustainable mobility by way of the integration of land use and transport policy together with healthy placemaking.
 The contribution of active travel (walking and cycling) to improve public health in the Region is also recognised in the RSES and the NPF.
-The Local Authority is also required to ensure that the CDP is consistent with the National Transport Agency's (NTA) 'Transport Strategy for the Greater Dublin Area 2016-2035' (currently under review).
+The Local Authority is also required to ensure that the CDP is consistent with the National Transport Agency's (NTA) 'Transport Strategy for the Greater Dublin Area 2016-2035' (review scheduled to begin in 2020).
 The Local Authority plays a dual role by providing for the elements of infrastructure delivery that are within its own remit and also encouraging the development of other infrastructure projects delivered by external agencies, such as the NTA and Transport Infrastructure Ireland (TII).